emiwe3/Wavelength/README.md

 ## Inspiration

 As busy students, we often find ourselves stressed and overwhelmed by seemingly never-ending deadlines and meetings.
 It feels impossible to streamline and keep track of information coming from all different directions: our inboxes, Slack workspaces, Canvas, Google Calendar, and more.
+As students, we are constantly inundated with competing demands: club meetings, office hours, study sessions, lectures, and more, all while maintaining friendships and carving out the personal time that keeps you sane.
+The mental overhead of tracking all of it, across five different platforms that never talk to each other, is its own kind of exhaustion.
 Thus, we created Wavelength, an all-in-one personal assistant designed to help students keep up with their busy lives, alleviating the anxiety from merely trying to find where each piece of information is located.

 ## What it does